 An oasis of sandy beaches and turquoise waters, Sardinia is without a doubt the place to be.
 And we truly believe that everyone should experience these unspoilt Italian landscapes at least once.
 So we’ve turned to our favourite local in the region to get the lowdown of her beautiful island home.

-Elina Krecere is the manager of our stunning villas in Sardinia as well as a Sales Manager for Welcome To Sardinia and she has kindly agreed to help us bring you an authentic guide to Sardinia.
+Elina Krecere is the manager of our stunning villas in Sardinia as well as a Sales Manager for Welcome To Sardinia and she has kindly agreed to help us bring you a Sardinia travel guide – straight from the mouth of someone who lives there.
 Enjoy!

 1. Tell us a bit about yourself!
 What do you do, how long have you lived where you are and what makes you an expert in the region?
 Do you have any special connection there?

 I was born in Riga, Latvia, but I have lived in Sardinia for the last five years.
 However, my Italian connection first began after I graduated from university.
 The first time I stepped off the plane at Olbia Airport I was quickly taken back by the scent in the air.
 It was different and more fragrant than all the other destinations I’d visited before.